bodoa7/research-idea-generation-llm/README.md

-# Research Idea Generation with LLMs: A Comprehensive Paper Collection
+# Research Idea Generation with LLMs